Domestic Violence Defense Lawyer in Milwaukee

 Possible Family Law Ramifications of Domestic Violence Charges

 If convicted of domestic violence, any civil orders already in effect involving children you have—with the victim or even with another co-parent—may be affected.
-A criminal conviction for domestic violence may lead the co-parent or Child Protective Services (CPS) to file suit against you and request a reduction in your custody, visitation, access, and even your parental rights.
+A criminal conviction for domestic violence may lead the co-parent or Child Protective Services (CPS) to file suit against you.
+They may also request a reduction in your custody, visitation, access, and even your parental rights.

 The last thing you want for your family is for CPS to start an investigation and a civil lawsuit because of a charge or conviction of domestic violence.
 Let Hart Powell, S.C. set you on the right path by addressing the criminal charges head-on to protect your freedom and preserve your right to see your family.